gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 fulfil his expectations; the success not being equal to the vast preparations for it.
 And this sequel to my work, though it cannot remedy what is past, may yet supply some warnings for the future.

 ## Chapter XXXV: The causes of the disasters.
-Of the coming to Ireland of John, the king's son.
+Of the coming to Ireland of John, the king's son

 I should say, then, that the first and principal cause of these mischances, was the king's not having listened to the solemn call of the patriarch Heraclius, before mentioned, and either gone himself, or at least